-Commencing in February 2018, the meetings will be held at the Living & Leisure Centre, 180 Longueville Rd Lane Cove (3 doors down from the Community Centre).
+The meetings are held at the Living & Leisure Centre, 180 Longueville Rd Lane Cove (3 doors down from Gallery Lane Cove).
 (Map).
 The meetings start at 7:30pm with time to meet and talk prior to the demonstration.

 Parking: limited parking in Longueville Rd.
 Plenty of spaces at Parking Station behind Lane Cove Library (opposite Gallery Lane Cove) – free after 6pm, access via Austin Street.

 Jan Cristaudo lives on the Pittwater Peninsular among Sydney’s beautiful northern beaches.
 This idyllic location, together with her frequent travels, provides an endless source of inspiration.
 The use of colour is her preferred method of expression and she has a distinctive style using oils on canvas to interpret the subjects that inspire her.

 “Colour has always fascinated me.
 It is the first thing I see, then comes shape and form.
 As an abstract artist I use colour to interpret the way I see the world.”